CephalofairGames/frosthaven-faq/index.md

 <p>For convenience, I am repeating, here, questions from <a href="#page_52">Section 5.2</a> about damage "suffered" or "would suffer":</p>
 <p><b>I have an ability that references the damage a monster or I have "suffered."
 Is this the total damage I dealt?</b> No. While there's no cap to damage dealt, "damage suffered" is the result of that damage, after all ward, brittle, or negation - and is capped by the figure's remaining HP.
 This goes for all figures with HP.
 Damage suffered is basically the equivalent of moving an hp dial.</p>

-<p><b>I have an ability which refers to the damage an ally "would suffer."
-Is this likewise capped by the ally's HP?</b> No. "would suffer" isn't capped - it's after shield, ward, brittle, etc., but before any damage is actually suffered.</p>
+<p><b>I have an ability which refers to the damage a figure "would suffer."
+Is this likewise capped by the figure's HP?</b> No. "would suffer" isn't capped - it's after shield, ward, brittle, etc., but before any damage is actually suffered.</p>

 <p><b>Can I target a figure immune to a negative condition with an ability like Shared Affliction (bot) which would remove it from me, to give it to them?</b> Yes.
 It is still removed from you, but the target never gains the condition.</p>